The pressure to spend more and more in our United States capitalist society is never more evident than during the

 If you’re not independently wealthy, you should stay within a reasonable budget.
 Start early in the year with budgeting to enjoy the holidays and spend time with the family to avoid overspending.

-You can open a separate account in the spring and sock away some money to use at holiday time.
+You can open a separate account in the spring and sock away some money to use during holiday time.
 If you do this faithfully, you will have a tidy sum to play with and can use it to make some wonderful memories during the holidays.

 This should be a shared endeavor with both you and your partner contributing a set amount each payroll cycle.
 Then you can agree on how you want to divide and spend it.

 Budgeting is a great discipline to cultivate that will teach you the importance of spending time with family and friends.
 If you’re not in the habit of doing this, it will be a definite learning experience for you both.